B3nsusernamegithub/B3nsusernamegithub.github.io/_posts/2016-09-14-lesson-1-setting-up-github.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>The way I learnt to set up github is by listening to the teacher and taking down notes so that I could use the notes when I had to set up github.
-Also I had a look on the slides because there was an area that I didn't know what to do.</td>
+This was effective because it meant that I could go away and do the thing Mr Keen set use with out forgeting anything.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>The things that will improve my learning are working faster and also another thing is to not ask people for help.</td>
+    <td>The things that will improve my learning are working faster and also another thing is to not ask people for help.
+This will help me to be a more independant learner andf should mean that I can remember and conserntrate more.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will try to be more independant and also practice typing at home the way I can improve this is to search up the ways on websites like w3schools instead of asking my freinds this</td>
+    <td>I will try to be more independant and also practice typing at home the way I can improve this is to search up the ways on websites like w3schools instead of asking my freinds this.</td>
   </tr>
 </table>